-Student Finance England allows students who are eligible for funding, to receive a Tuition Fee Loan and any Maintenance Grant and Maintenance Loan due to cover the ordinary duration of the course, plus one additional year to allow for the above kind of eventuality.
+Student Finance England allows students who are eligible for funding, to receive a Tuition Fee Loan to cover the ordinary duration of the course, plus one additional year to allow for the above kind of eventuality.

 If you have already had funding for a repeat year or you have spent time at an educational institution on a course that is at level 4 or above your funding is very likely to be affected.
 Please contact Brookes Union Advice for advice on your options.

 I cannot graduate because I have not passed enough acceptable modules.
 Will I be able to get funding to take or retake enough modules to complete my degree?

 I have been informed that I have been excluded for academic failure.
 Can I do anything to reverse this?

 If this happens you will not be able to continue with your course.
 If you believe that difficult circumstances, for example ill health or serious personal problems, were the reason for your failure it may be possible to make an academic appeal.
 For further information please contact Brookes Union Advice.

 Do I have the right to see my exam paper?

 Yes you do have the right to see it but you cannot take it away.
 You will be allowed the opportunity to look at it in a room with your Module Leader in attendance.

 Can I get a breakdown of the different components of my module?

 Yes you can ask your Module Leader for this.